Marc Hunter: 1970–79: Dragon

 In February 1979 Hunter was fired from Dragon by his brother.
 Todd later explained, "He was demonic...
 Things like Dallas happened all the time.
 The 'Miss Mercy' mock rape thing lasted until these feminists started getting up and punching him in the face.
 Most of the time I wasn't drinking or anything and, from my perspective, this Fall of the Roman Empire thing was pretty wild.
 I hated a lot of it.
 People came along because they wanted to see Dragon decombust.
 They were enjoying it but Marc was just killing himself.
 We had to fire him or he'd have destroyed himself."

-Dragon were named in the Royal Commission of Inquiry into Drug Trafficking (1981–83), due to their association with fellow New Zealander, Greg Ollard.
-Its report stated "that Ollard supplied heroin to group members and that at least one member of the group sold heroin on Ollard's behalf."
-According to David Nichols, in the mid-1970s, "Three of the five members of Dragon – Marc Hunter, Hewson, and Storey – were by now associated with heroin selling and consumption."
-Ollard had been murdered in September 1977 and his body was found five years later.
+According to the music journalist David Nichols, in the mid-1970s, "Three of the five members of Dragon – Marc Hunter, Paul Hewson and Neil Storey – were associated with heroin selling and consumption."
+Indeed, Dragon were named in the 1981 Stewart Royal Commission of Inquiry into Drug Trafficking due to their association with fellow New Zealander, Greg Ollard, of the Mr Asia drug trafficking network.
+This international narcotics syndicate was headed by Marty Johnstone until he was murdered on orders from his trafficking partner and subordinate Terry Clark, who were both also New Zealanders.
+The Royal Commission reported that "Ollard supplied heroin to Dragon band members, and at least one member of the group sold heroin on Ollard's behalf."
+Ollard himself was also murdered in September 1977, again on Terry Clark's orders, with his body not being found for five years.